 A lot has happened in my life since I last posted.
 I toyed with the idea of skimming over the details and writing another post like nothing had happened.
 But I guess this blog is as much for me (and posterity) as it is for you, dear readers.
 So I have decided to write a Life Lately post and talk a little about what has happened.
 I am not going to go into minute details.
-Just a mention of things as my way of honouring the good and the bad that my life has been through.
+Just mention the things that have happened as my way of honouring the good and the bad that my life has been through.
 So here goes.

 - I started earning again.
 Since getting engaged, I made a conscious decision to stay away from work (by which I mean earning a livelihood, not writing for pleasure).
 I was weary of the weekday-weekend struggle and thought I had earned myself a break.
 Then when I got pregnant unexpectedly, I decided to continue being on a break.
 It got addictive and before I realised, 3 years had come and gone since my last paycheck.
 Much as I was enjoying my freedom to do whatever whenever (hello 7 day weekend!), I was, funnily enough, beginning to crave the pressure and the thrill that going to a job brought.
 Now who would have thought I would say that?
-But when I did get an opportunity in February 2017, I chickened.
-I realised I needed something to ease me into work life.
+And yet, when I did get an opportunity in February 2017, I chickened.
+I realised I needed something to ease me into work so I could strike the work-life balance the way it seemed right to me.
 Which is why, in October 2017, I finally started freelancing for a few websites.
-In two months, I was ready to take the plunge and join work full-time.
-G is able to communicate everything rather clearly in two languages so I figured something could be worked out for her care.
+In another two months, I was ready to take the plunge and join work full-time.
+By that time, G was able to communicate everything rather clearly in two languages so I figured something could be worked out for her care.
 Early in January this year, I signed on the dotted lines and am now, juggling work and home life with as much grace as I can muster.

 - I lost a very dear one.
 Just when one of the best years of our lives was coming to an end, it dealt us with a blow that we had neither expected nor foreseen in our dreariest nightmares.
 And were we ill-prepared for it!
 The accident brought our whole world crashing down.
 We were grappling and clutching at thin air, failing to make peace with what had befallen us, failing to understand the why’s and the how’s of it, failing to make good decisions, failing to function.
 We were failing to live.
 We still are.
 While all of us put on a brave face for each other on an everyday basis, it isn’t hard to see that the wound that lives within us all is raw and festering.
 Despite having my hands full with work and life in general, every couple of days, my bereavement hits me in the gut and makes me wheeze.
 When I see the other members of my family struggling as much as they are, when I see tears rolling down at their own free will, my knees shake.
 I know life will never be the same again.
 It can’t be.
 But will life be life again?
 If yes, when?
 The reality that we have been unceremoniously forced to face keeps us all awake at nights.
 Either in sleeplessness or trapped in our nightmares.
 And yet, we wake up every morning with our masks on, ready to brave it all once more.